-The investments of the Company are subject to normal market fluctuations and other risks inherent in investing in securities.
+The investments of each Sub-fund are subject to normal market fluctuations and other risks inherent in investing in securities.
 There can be no assurance that any appreciation in the value of investments will occur.
-The value of investments and the income derived from them may fall as well as rise and investors may not recoup the original amount they invest in the Company.
+The value of investments and the income derived from them may fall as well as rise and investors may not recoup the original amount they invest.
 There is no certainty that the investment objective of the Sub-funds will actually be achieved and no warranty or representation is given to this effect.
 The level of any yield for a Sub-fund may be subject to fluctuations and is not guaranteed.

 Inflation will affect the future buying power of any investment.
-If the returns on an investment in the Company have not beaten the rate of inflation, such investment will have less buying power in the future.
+If the returns on an investment have not beaten the rate of inflation, such investment will have less buying power in the future.